contentful/template-marketing-webapp-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 - Edit the `Headline` and/or `Body text` fields
 - Publish the changes by clicking on the `Publish changes` button in the right entry sidebar
 - Open the preview to see the changes, by clicking on the `Open preview` button in the right entry sidebar
-  - Note that you can also see the changes by running the Starter Template application locally, after completing the setup [TODO - ADD link to setup section from README](../README.md/#setup)
+  - Note that you can also see the changes by running the Starter Template application locally, after completing the [setup](../../README.md/#getting-started)

 #### Homepage - Content type